caporaso-lab/mockrobiota/data/mock-3/README.md

 Note:
 These barcode reads contain golay barcodes, and the mapping barcodes need to be reverse-complemented to match the reads.
 Run in qiime-1 using the following command:
 ``split_libraries_fastq.py -i mock-forward-read.fastq.gz -o split_libraries -m sample-metadata.tsv -b mock-index-read.fastq.gz --rev_comp_barcodes``

+@wasade recommends trimming forward reads to 150nt prior to analysis.
+QUAL scores degrade rapidly at the 3' end, causing many reads to be filtered out if using default settings when using ``split_libraries_fastq.py`` in ``QIIME``.

+Change log:
+Nov 21, 2016 — Raw sequence reads were updated, courtesy of @wasade .
+Originally, the header lines in the sequence and index reads did not match 100%, causing an error in ``QIIME``